X3I/custom-postloop-receiver/README.md

 # custom-postloop-receiver
-Base to make custom postloop receivers that validate.
+Base to make custom postloop.com receivers that validate.